 Woofs of welcome to the Dalmatian DIY dog blog.
-It’s very nice to meet you, furfriends.
+Nice to meet you, furfriends.
 Dalmatian DIY is a special place where we share our homemade dog treat recipes, DIY dog projects, and other creative fun for pets and their people.
-Here’s a quick introduction where you can learn about Dalmatian DIY, meet the team, and check out our FAQs.
-We hope you enjoy our blog and that we’ll see you again soon!
+Come on in and meet the team.

 Meet the Dogs of Dalmatian DIY (and their Human)

 Oliver was the original blog dog and inspiration behind Dalmatian DIY.
-He recently crossed the rainbow bridge as a senior spotty of 14 wonderful years, but you’ll still see him throughout the posts here on our blog.
+He crossed the rainbow bridge as a senior spotty of 14 wonderful years, but you’ll still see him throughout the posts here on our blog.
 We’re grateful for each and every day we were gifted together.

-Humphrey is a handsome whippersnapper of 6 years (August birthday).
+Humphrey is a handsome whippersnapper of 7 years (August birthday).
 He’s a cheeky chap who particularly enjoys a good squeaky toy that he can howl along with during play.
-Unlike Oli, he’s always been a very serious lad about posing (treats are serious business!) but when he does bring out his crazy Dali grin it’s impossible not to smile along with him.
-Humphrey is a clever but cheeky chap with an adventurous spirit.
-He’s a professional prancer, squeaky toy virtuoso, sous-chef and dishwasher extraordinaire, Momma’s pawsonal trainer, and the very snuggliest of spooners.
-He loves cruising in the car, napping in sunbeams, and stealing hearts (and kisses).
+Unlike smiling Oli, he’s always a serious lad about posing.
+Treats are serious business, afterall.
+But when he does bring out his crazy Dali grin, it’s impossible not to smile along with him.
+He’s a professional prancer, squeaky toy virtuoso, sous-chef and dishwasher extraordinaire, Momma’s pawsonal trainer, Daddy’s boy, and the snuggliest of spooners.
+Humphrey loves cruising in the car, napping in sunbeams, sharking for treats, and stealing hearts.